Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Related Works

 \subsection{Feature Extraction}

-The presence of missing or unreliable depth pixels in the raw depth map poses a challenge when using vanilla convolutions to extract features.
-This is because vanilla convolutions treat all pixels equally, including those with missing or unreliable depth values.
-To overcome artifacts caused by vanilla convolutions, researchers have proposed a series of convolutions \cite{partial, gated, FFC, LBAM} to avoid the impact of missing value.
-Liu et al. \cite{partial} proposed Partial convolution, which utilizes a mask to distinguish between valid and invalid pixels.
-The convolution operation is exclusively applied to the valid pixels, and the mask is iteratively updated according to the convolution results.
-Yu et al. \cite{gated} introduced a Gated Convolution that generalizes partial convolution by providing a learnable dynamic feature selection mechanism.
-Lu et al. \cite{FFC} proposed Fast Fourier Convolution (FFC), which has a larger receptive field and a cross-scale fusion within the convolution unit.
-Xie et al. \cite{LBAM} introduced a Learnable Bidirectional Attention Maps (LBAM) module that learns feature re-normalization and mask-updating in an end-to-end manner.
-Nevertheless, these methods did not adequately exploit the use of masks.
-To tackle this issue, we propose the MagaConv architecture, a new convolution operation that is modulated by iteratively updated masks.
-This approach is designed to enhance the accuracy and reliability of depth feature extraction.
+The presence of missing or unreliable depth pixels in the raw depth map poses a challenge when using VConv to extract features.
+To overcome the artifacts, researchers have proposed a series of convolutions \cite{partial, gated, FFC, LBAM} to avoid the impact of missing value.
+Besides PConv, \cite{gated} introduced a Gated Convolution (GConv) that generalizes partial convolution by providing a learnable dynamic feature selection mechanism. \cite{FFC} proposed Fast Fourier Convolution, which has a larger receptive field and a cross-scale fusion within the convolution. \cite{LBAM} introduced a Learnable Bidirectional Attention Maps (LBAM) module that learns feature re-normalization and mask-updating in an end-to-end manner.
+Nevertheless, these methods did not adequately exploit the use of masks that mark that marks the invalid pixels.
+To tackle this issue, we propose the MagaConv, a new convolution operation that is modulated by iteratively updated masks.